v8/v8.dev/src/blog/array-sort.md

 ### Memory impact

-Analyzing V8 heap snapshots while browsing some 50 sites (both on Mobile as well as Desktop), didn’t show any memory regressions or improvements.
-On the one hand, this is surprising.
-The switch from Quicksort to Timsort introduced the need for a temporary array for merging runs, which can grow much larger than the temporary arrays used for sampling.
-On the other hand, these temporary arrays are very short lived (only for the duration of the `sort` call) and can be allocated and discarded rather quickly in V8s new space.
+Analyzing V8 heap snapshots while browsing some 50 sites (both on mobile as well as on desktop) didn’t show any memory regressions or improvements.
+On the one hand, this is surprising: the switch from Quicksort to Timsort introduced the need for a temporary array for merging runs, which can grow much larger than the temporary arrays used for sampling.
+On the other hand, these temporary arrays are very short-lived (only for the duration of the `sort` call) and can be allocated and discarded rather quickly in V8’s new space.

 ## Conclusion